skojaku/core-periphery-detection/README.md

 | [cpnet.KM_config](cpnet/KM_config.py) | S. Kojaku and N. Masuda.
 Core-periphery structure requires something else in networks.
 New J. Phys., 20, 043012, 2018 |
 | [cpnet.Divisive](cpnet/Divisive.py) | S. Kojaku and N. Masuda.
 Core-periphery structure requires something else in networks.
 New J. Phys., 20, 043012, 2018 |

 Some algorithms have tuning parameters.
-Please see the source code for the parameters specific to the algorithms.
+Please see the source code for the parameters specific to each algorithm.

 ### Detectable core-periphery structure